Cantaert-Jordy/dnd-rules/README.md

 Use *Point Buy* or *Standard Array* to determine your ability scores, random rolls are not allowed.

 ### Languages
-When you may choose a [language [PHB 123]](https://5thsrd.org/character/languages/) for you character, choose one from the *Standard Languages* table, unless differently specified by the feature providing the language.
+When you may choose a [language [PHB 123]](https://5thsrd.org/character/languages/) for your character, choose one from the *Standard Languages* table, unless differently specified by the feature providing the language.
 If you wish to choose a language from the *Exotic Languages* table, provide a reason on why your character would know this language and discuss with the DM.

 ### Sources
 Anthing from the following sources is allowed for use: